 In a spewing soliloquy, spawned from a typical teenage rebellion, my daughter made clear her displeasure with the fact that we wouldn’t let her have a Pinterest account.
 Of course, we never said that, and, she had never asked.
 In fact, we had actually decided several months earlier that once she asked the answer would be “Yes.”
 But, that was beside the point.

-36 hours later, she finally admitted that it wasn’t actually our rule – she had just “assumed we’d never let her get one”.
+36 hours later, she admitted that it wasn’t actually our rule – she had just “assumed we’d never let her get one.”
 Unfortunately, this is not an unusual scenario in the DeWolf house.
 Our kids often assume the worst.
 Apparently, I’m an ogre.

 I see this behavior play out in all sorts of settings.
 It creates stress.
 It sabotages productivity.
 And, I’ve seen it destroy relationships by creating vitriol that never should have existed.
-And, unfortunately, just like with my daughter, it all could have been avoided with a simple conversation.
+Unfortunately, just like with my daughter, it all could have been avoided with a simple conversation.

 Unfortunately, these direct conversations, while simple, are hard.
 Our fears and emotions get in the way.
-We build them up to be much harder than they need to be.
-Our wondering mind fuels our fear and builds anxiety.
+We build discussions up to be much harder than they need to be.
+Our wandering mind fuels our fear and builds anxiety.

-The next time you find yourself frustrated by a colleague, assuming bad intent or anxious about a relationship, the best thing you can do is deal with it heads on.
+The next time you find yourself frustrated by a colleague, assuming bad intent from a coworker, or getting anxious about a comment your boss made, the best thing you can do is deal with it heads on.
 Simply ask the question.
 Provide candid feedback.
 Have a conversation.
 You’ll be amazed how a simple and respectful conversation will likely alleviate the pressure and build trust.